 5 Best Weekend Excursions This Fall

 As wonderful as Boston can be, autumn will always give you the urge to wander outside of city limits in search of fall foliage and pumpkin-spiced memories.
-Of all the things New England is famous for, fall-foliage is one of the region’s biggest attractions, which brings in hundreds of thousands of tourists a year all in search of the ‘best bed and breakfast’ in New England.
+Of all the things New England is famous for, fall-foliage is one of the region’s biggest attractions.
+It brings in hundreds of thousands of tourists a year all in search of the ‘best bed and breakfast’ in New England.

-For us in the city, we know that Boston Proper can be just as beautiful as a Vermont road trip in mid-September, but if your looking to venture into open spaces this fall, here’s a list of 5 destinations that are sure to be a hit with the whole family!
+For us in the city, we know that Boston Proper can be just as beautiful as a Vermont road trip in mid-September.
+However, if you’re looking to venture into open spaces this fall, here is a list of 5 destinations that are sure to be a hit with the whole family!

-- Walden Pond: Unleash your inner Thoreau and connect with nature for a few hours or an overnight.
+Unleash your inner Thoreau and connect with nature for a few hours or an overnight.
 Walden Pond is just only a short half hour ride from the city, but when you arrive and get out of your vehicle, you’ll quickly realize that you’re in a whole different world.
-The lake in Concord is an example of a “kettle hole,” formed by a retreating glacier a millennia ago.
-Now part of a 335-acre state-maintained recreational site, Walden Pond offers a unique escape from the “busy-ness” of city life.
+The lake in Concord is an example of a kettle hole” formed by a retreating glacier millennia ago.
+Now part of a 335-acre state-maintained recreational site, Walden Pond offers a unique escape from the busyness of city life.
 It’s well known for being the home of Henry David Thoreau, who spent two years living in a cabin on Walden Pond.
-But you can breathe in the calm just as easily during a day trip.
+But you can breathe in the calm just as easily during a fall day trip.

-- Worcester: If you have kids at home or visiting, or if you’re a kid at heart, Worcester’s Eco Tarium will be sure to capture your imagination.
+If you have kids at home or visiting, or if you’re a kid at heart, Worcester’s Eco Tarium will be sure to capture your imagination.
 There’s a whole roster of other activities to keep you busy for a day trip, and enough to spend a few days away from the big city.
-Worcester is an easy drive, only about an hour west of Boston, and it’s a uniquely self-contained community nicknamed “The Heart of the Commonwealth.”
+Worcester is an easy drive, only about an hour west of Boston.
+It’s a uniquely self-contained community nicknamed “The Heart of the Commonwealth”.
 With a population of nearly a million people, Worcester still feels friendly, smallish and inviting.
-Boasting a digital planetarium as well as a narrow-guage railway, animal exhibits along with the science and nature museum, the Eco Tarium is a prime destination for educational adventure.
+Boasting a digital planetarium as well as a narrow-gauge railway, animal exhibits along with the science and nature museum, the Eco Tarium is a prime destination for educational adventure.
 But the city has plenty of other reasons for a visit, including a stunning art museum and botanic garden.